"I will always be the five-year-old little girl

 Tomaca played the part of the radio d.j. in the film "Elevators."

 She's sung commercials for local Connecticut industries and for the Jamaican Tourism Council.
 Tomaca has also done work as a voice over artist including a cartoon character for a training program.

-She worked with Russian illustrator Njuta Vassilieva who helped her create the perfect story for "Zandi's Magic Words," a children's book Tomaca authored.
+She worked with Russian illustrator Njuta Vassilieva whose illustrations helped to bring her story, "Zandi's Magic Words," to life.